jjpaulo2/fastrpa/docs/elements/radio-inputs.md

 ### Get all radio options

-Given one radio element, you can query by another options for that same input `@name` attribute.
+Given one radio element, you can query by another options with same `@name` attribute.
 This method will returns a dict with radio values and it's respective label text associated.

 ```python linenums="1"
 my_radio.options